-In today’s modern living, many of the utilities to service our homes and businesses are now installed underground.
-Water, sewer, natural gas, power, telephone, cable TV, and fiber optic lines are just to name a few.
+In today’s modern living, many of the utilities to service our homes and businesses are now installed underground: water, sewer, natural gas, power, telephone, cable TV, and fiber optic lines.
 Homeowners and businesses have a legal and financial responsibility for any damage caused to those underground utilities.

 To avoid the pitfalls that will incur if a utility line is hit call 8-1-1, the national call-before-you-dig phone number.
 811 is a free line locating service and it’s easy to use.
 Here’s how it works: